dovecot/documentation/docs/core/plugins/lazy_expunge.md

 The lazy expunge plugin provides a "second-chance" to recover messages that would otherwise be deleted from a mailbox by user action.

-It does this by moving the message to a defined location (either a mailbox, or a namespace -- see below for further details) when a user deletes the message from a mailbox.
+It does this by moving the message to a defined location when a user deletes the message from a mailbox.

 This behavior is useful for a variety of reasons: